malzeerah/Bike-Rentals/README.md

 I started by transforming the categorical variables into numeric variables. <br>
 Then I created train and tests sets with a test size of 25%.
 <br><br>
-For the first model I included all data points as features.
+For the first model, I included all data points as features.
 We tried three algorithms (Random Forest, Linear Regression, Support Vector Machine) and determined Random Forest performed the best.
 <br><br>
 Random Forest Outcomes:  <br>
 &emsp; R Squared: 0.929 <br>
 &emsp; RMSE: 168.621
 <br><br>
-From our first model we discovered temperature and hour of the day were the most importnat features.
-With this insight I discritized the temperature data and built a new model with this new data point.
+From our first model, we discovered temperature and hour of the day were the most important features.
+With this insight I discretized the temperature data and built a new model with this new data point.
 I tried the same three algorithms (Random Forest, Linear Regression, Support Vector Machine) and determined Random Forest performed the best.
 <br><br>
 Random Forest Outcomes: <br>
 &emsp; R Squared: 0.925 <br>